Good fun online

 If you set it very low then if the NEROs don't complete the task very quickly they will die out and not come back (eventually).
 This is mostly useful for teaching them how to walk around corners and through small mazes.
 Now, many brides choose fashion style Wedding Dresses which are best.

 Lace seems to be everywhere, and the biggest designers are using it all over the world.
 They have been for years!
 Its regard may in part be due to the fine craftsmanship that is handmade lace, but the popularity of the white base wedding dresses is often attributed to Queen Victoria’s marriage to Prince Albert in her lace-trimmed gown, train, and veil.

 What you have to remember at this point is that you must milestone your progress.
 I learned the hard way that if you don't milestone, then only 30% of your NEROs will remember what they did last time, compared to 80% with a milestone.
 I still personally think that this is a bit unfair, as it takes a long time to get very useful progress and at least 20% of it is lost per training session.
 I imagine that this was done to try and make people train their NEROs up in one session, but that is quite hard to realistically do.

 What you also have to keep in mind is that some of the sliders don't work well together.
 I'm not talking about bugs, it's more that if you told your NEROs to chase a target, but also punished staying in one place then you would get about 50% of the NEROs who had merely walked around a bit respawning (at least to begin with).
 This may put some people off, as it just adds to the training time.

-All in all, it's a brilliant idea, coupled with a good engine, superb AI coding and a solid game.
-You get attached to your favourite teams and constantly try to improve them.
+All in all, it's a brilliant idea, coupled with a good engine, superb AI coding, and a solid game.
+You get attached to your favorite teams and constantly try to improve them.
 The only downsides are the training time and the 'milestoning' part of the game.

 Review by: PrejudiceSucks